alexapostolu/night/README.md

 An (interpreted?) programming language.
 Still in early development.
 I've never made one before, so I don't really know what I'm doing, but it should work out in the end.

 The `source.night` file is where you write the code, but I'm thinking once I'm done this language, I'm going to have a website where you can just write your code.
-I'll also include instructions on how to build this from source if you'd like to.
 I'm also working on a logo, but I'm really bad at designing.
 You can check it out in the `logo.png` file.

 ---